-While you may be subpoenaed to provide documents or evidence, you should seek legal advice before handing over any documents.
-It is also advised that you refrain from making any formal comment or admitting any liability before seeking formal legal advice.
+While you may be subpoenaed to provide documents or evidence, you should seek legal advice before handing over any materials.
+It is suggested that you refrain from making any formal comment or admitting any liability before seeking formal legal advice.
 You are not legally compelled to answer any question from any authority at any time.

 We have heaps of procedures in our workplace, but we don’t document them, where does that leave us?

-While its great that you have systems in place, especially safety systems, if is best to formalize them by documenting them, reviewing them and updating them when required.
+While it’s great that you have systems in place, especially safety systems, it is best to formalise them by documenting them, reviewing them and updating them when required.
 Although any safety procedure is commendable, it will carry much more weight in court should you have to prove you have been trying to do the right thing in your workplace.

 Does our business have to determine, and document time spent on site by a driver?

-It is strongly advised you do to reduce the possibility of a fatigue breach.
+It is recommended you do so, to reduce the possibility of a fatigue breach.
 If you can provide the driver with enough information to correctly plan a trip with breaks at sufficient intervals, considering correct drive time and work time required, it is less likely fatigue will become a risk.

-No. A regime of an initial employment medical, ongoing periodical medicals, drug and alcohol testing and risk assessing fatigue before a driver commences work should be the basis for a safe working environment.
-It is also suggested that drivers are required to undergo drug and alcohol testing at client sites, to ensure that their due diligence is being undertaken and the driver is also exposed to random testing at any time or place.
+No. A regime of ongoing driver assessment and daily checks based on visual queues that may suggest a problem(s) exist, should be the basis of all safety systems in the workplace with a transport task.
+A safety system should be an active system with people trained appropriately, to be able to assess ongoing elements within a business, which includes a transport task to ensure that safety remains a priority.
+It is further recommended that drivers are required to undergo drug and alcohol testing at client sites, to ensure that due diligence is being undertaken where possible and the driver is also exposed to random testing at any time or place.

-Do I need to make sure that those carrying our goods or delivering our goods are compliant in the chain?
+Do I need to make sure that those carrying our goods or delivering our products are compliant in the chain?

-Absolutely and in fact it is deemed your duty with the HVNL.
-You should be engaging in formal and informal discussions with your vendors often, ensuring their compliance through desktop and full audits, providing show cause notices for poor safety performances and suspending contracts or terminating contracts for poor safety performance.
+Absolutely and in fact, it is deemed your duty with the Heavy Vehicle National Law (or HVNL).
+You should be engaging in formal and informal discussions with your vendors often, ensuring their compliance through audits, providing show cause notices for poor safety performances and suspending contracts or terminating contracts for poor ongoing safety performance.

-As CEO I sit on a board of directors and run the business I work for afar, am I responsible for breaches in CoR?
+As CEO I sit on a board of directors and run the business I work for afar, am I responsible for breaches in Chain of Responsibility (or CoR)?